bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 		- [ ] Pelte (light shield) -
 	- [ ] Monster can have 'armor', reduces damage dealt by 1.
 	- [ ] More simple idea given the monster rework: Monsters are more numerous.
 You cannot end the round until all monsters are slain.
 Once all monsters are slain, the round ends automatically.
 Possibly for thematic purposes, we can still use the 'weapon' coins up there instead of typical payoff coins.
 You have a set number of souls to spend in shops and earn souls for killing monsters.
-- [ ] Mythical Hero - Your coins land on heads 99% of the time.
+- [ ] The Hero - Your coins land on heads 99% of the time.
 Every round is a trial.
 Monsters are more numerous and must be destroyed to progress.
 - [ ] Cube Draft - Coins last only a single round, then are destroyed.
 Select a new set of 5 coins from a selection of 8 in the shop every round.
 Shard quota per round.
 	- [ ] Since souls don't matter (if we remove soul quota), instead have monsters spawn infinitely and a certain amount of monsters must be destroyed
 	- [ ] maybe - using powers on monsters reduces their soul cost to destroy
 	- [ ] start with 1 basic obol, automatically upgrades over time
-- [ ] Bag mode (maybe) - Bag building - All coins placed in bag, then a certain number are drawn (depending on how far you are in the game, or maybe upgradable?) and flipped each round.
-Basically a bit of bag building with the coin game.
-No coin upgrading.
-Bag itself appears in the row.
-At tollgates, coins are randomly drawn until the toll is paid.
-You start with 8 preset coins in the bag (possibly a few configurations).
-	- [ ] Alternatively, only one toll at the end which has a much higher requirement.
-- [ ] Build order mode - Start with 1 Obol and 9 random No-bols which never charge (one is always a payoff, rest random); Shop reroll button affects all unpurchased coins.
+- [ ] The Engineer - Start with 1 Obol and 9 random No-bols which never charge (one is always a payoff, rest random); Shop reroll button affects all unpurchased coins.
 No tollgates.
 - [ ] The Idealist - You start with 25 Arrows of Night and no life.
 Every tails effect is replaced with Death.
 Monsters which would lose life instead take souls.
 There is no strain.
 You must perform exactly 5 flips per round.
 - [ ] The Archon - No life, limited flips, all coins are power coins but their BACK is soul generation.
 - [ ] The Merchant - No upgrading in shop, but can sell coins back.
 Shop has a bigger selection.
 You can only reroll three times per shop, but rerolls are free.